jasonhargrove/jasonhargrove/buildlab/README.md

 ### Run the app for front-end development

-The front end workflow uses the `create-react-app` setup.
+The front end workflow is based on `create-react-app`.
 Learn more here <https://create-react-app.dev>

 Start the dev server: